parakeet-nest/parakeet/LAST_RELEASE.md

   - `func ChatWithOpenAI(url string, query llm.OpenAIQuery) (llm.OpenAIAnswer, error) {}`
   - `func ChatWithOpenAIStream(url string, query llm.OpenAIQuery, onChunk func(llm.OpenAIAnswer) error) error {}`
   - Tools: planned.
+- New samples in the `examples` directory:
+  - `44-chat-openai`
+  - `45-chat-stream-openai`
+  - `47-function-calling-xp`: call several tools in the same prompt
+  - `48-testing-models`: test models with different prompts
+    - `01-yi-coder-completion`: write an algorithm
+    - `02-yi-coder-insertion`: find a problem in the code (and fix it)
+    - `03-yi-coder-qa`: ask a question about the code
+    - `04-yi-coder-gitlqb-ci`: explain a CI/CD pipeline

 ### v0.1.6 🥨 [pretzel]